-Continuous tool penetration usually does not do much good.
 If the material does not break with 3-6 inches of tool penetration, it usually won't break with full penetration.
-The time used for additional penetration could be better used to strike blows in another place.
+Adjust the position of the breaker and strike blows in another place.

 Many materials do not respond well to continued hammering in one place.
 The breaker tool should be repositioned on the work each time the tool penetrates but does not crack the material.